ARMCardoso/ARMCardoso/README.md

-Hi there 👋
+Hi there.

-I am currently an intern employee at Evolução do Varejo.
+I am currently an intern at Evolução do Varejo.

-🔭 I’m currently working on Darwin — a project involving APIs, integrations, and AI.
+I’m working on Darwin — a project developing APIs and integrations using AI as a backbone for it.

-🌱 I’m currently learning Go and Python and deepening my skills in SQL databases.
-Also i'm recently started learn about front-end tools and languages.
+I’m learning Go and Python and deepening my skills in SQL databases.
+Also I've recently started learning about front-end tools and different technologies, specially React and JavaScript.

-👯 I’m looking to collaborate on backend projects, APIs, open-source tools, and automation.
+I’m looking to collaborate on backend projects, APIs, open-source tools, and automation.

-🤔 I’m looking for help with scalability, DevOps (Docker/Nginx/CI-CD), and best practices for production deployments.
+I would like to help with scalability, DevOps (Docker/Nginx/CI-CD), using best practices for nonproductive and productive workloads.

-📫 How to reach me: via [LinkedIn](https://www.linkedin.com/in/armcardoso/)
+How to reach me: via [LinkedIn](https://www.linkedin.com/in/armcardoso/)

-😄 Pronouns: he/him.
+Pronouns: he/him.
+(Não sei se deixaria isso)

-⚡ Fun fact: I enjoy challenges, so no matter how complex the problem seems, I will always try to solve it.
+Fun fact: I enjoy challenges, so no matter how complex the problem seems, I will always try to solve it and have a blast while at it.

-🛠️ Tech Stack
+Tech Stack (eu destacaria quais você tá aprendendo com um asterisco por exemplo)

 Languages: Go, C, SQL, HTML, CSS, JavaScript